-Kid Rock Claims Michigan Senate Bid Is 'Not A Hoax'
+Kid Rock Says Michigan Senate Bid Is 'Not A Hoax'

 "We don't know if this is for real or just a publicity stunt.
 But after Donald Trump's surprising win last year, we need to act fast."
 It then asks for a $5 online donation.

-Stu Sandler, a Republican campaign consultant in Michigan, says it's not clear what Kid Rock's intentions are, but it's created a buzz about the upcoming campaign.
+Stu Sandler, a Republican campaign consultant in Michigan, says it's not clear what Kid Rock's intentions are, but the possibility has created a buzz about the upcoming campaign.

 "I really don't know, but it's kind of a fun ride.
 He seems to be pretty emphatic by his own language, and he's added some excitement.